 With its package’s power dissipation capability and electrical pinout, as well as an extremely low 60 nA IQ, the TPS62840 in the DGR package meets the needs of smart meters and other ultra-low-power systems.

-The article has been contributed from Texas Instruments
+The article has been contributed by Texas Instruments